storsletten/node_ddns_cloudflare/readme.md

 npm start
 ```

-Alternatively, on Windows, you can run the helper script called start-hidden-win.vbs.
+Alternatively, on Windows, you can run the helper script called win-start-hidden.vbs.
 It will run the app in the background using a completely hidden console window.

 You can also perform a dry-run by typing "npm run dry" or "node . dry" in a command line window in the project folder.
 A dry run means the app will not make any modifications to DNS records.